bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-29-newsletter.md

 projects.
 Please consider upgrading to new releases or helping to test release candidates._

-- [Core Lightning 24.11rc2][] is a releases candidate for the next major version of this popular LN implementation.
+- [Core Lightning 24.11rc2][] is a release candidate for the next major version of this popular LN implementation.

 - [BDK 0.30.0][] is a release of this library for building wallets and